“Do I Qualify for Medicaid?”

 If you’re caring for a family member, friend, or neighbor, you’re already doing important work.
 We’re here to help you get recognized and supported for it.

-If you’d like more details and guidance on enrolling in the CFC program and getting paid to care for a loved one, we recommend you visit our Family and Friend Caregiver Program (CFC) Services page.
+If you’d like more details and guidance on enrolling in an HCBS program and getting paid to care for a loved one, we recommend you visit our Family and Friend Caregiver Services page.

 How To Get Personalized Guidance

-If you want personalized guidance on eligibility for the paid Family & Friend Caregiver Program or Community First Choice services, we invite to connect with us.
+If you want personalized guidance on eligibility for payment and benefits as a family or friend caregiver, we invite you to connect with us.
 Our team is happy to learn about your specific situation and answer any questions you may have.
 To connect with us, you can: